 - Installing software in your business routines is not as difficult as e.g. adopting new machines or regulations.
 Especially modern, cloud-based, software is easy to use and allows you to start immediately.
-In addition, every employee fulfills the hardware conditions by just having a smartphone or tablet.
+In addition, every employee need to fulfills the hardware conditions by just having a smartphone or tablet.
 To overcome the fear of implementing new software is the real challenge here and the first step to help your projects and satisfy your clients.

 - Implementing productivity software will immediately boost your return on investment.
 For example, PlanRadar allows you to completely automatize construction documentation and defect management which brings you over a 9-times ROI.
 Not only by saving rework time up to 90 minutes a day, but construction professionals are also now able to dedicate themselves to construction projects in their extra time due to digital processes.
 If you want to know more about PlanRadar, our technology, and interface design, don’t hesitate to contact us!